 - Organize your thoughts.

-- Form a narrative (for both a single piece of content and your publishing platform in general).
+- Form a narrative (for both a single piece of writing and the content marketing strategy you create).

 - Complete one idea at a time.

 That’s why creative professionals never finish growing.
-After that first step for new writers, there’s another step, and another, and another …
+After they master one of these tips for beginner writers, there’s another step to take, and another, and another …

 Even though you gain experience, you start every draft from scratch, right?

-Having a repeatable creative process makes your journey a lot smoother, so if you want to strengthen your ability to write on command, next check out: 7 Steps to Grow a Blog Post.
+Having a repeatable creative process makes your journey a lot smoother, so if you want to strengthen your ability to write on command, next check out: How to Write a Good Blog Post: 7 Practical Steps for Modern Bloggers.

 Great analogy for writers trying to improve their skills, like a squirrel there is no where to go but up.